WriterBewareLogoSmall

 This is not necessarily questionable.
 Reputable agents do sometimes suggest that writers consider hiring independent editors–usually for projects they believe may be marketable, but need work the author may not be able to provide.
 They’ll often recommend a few names, qualified editors they’ve previously worked with and trust to do a good job.

-You should always think carefully about such a recommendation, though, because it’s an expensive gamble that may not pay off.
+You should always think carefully about such a recommendation, though, because it’s an expensive gamble that may not pay off (as noted above, even the best editing won’t guarantee representation or publication).
 And be on your guard if the recommendation comes from a publisher (reputable publishers provide their own editing), or from an agent who doesn’t have much of a track record, or charges fees, or makes the recommendation based on a partial read.
 Some sort of kickback arrangement may be involved, a la Edit Ink, or the agent or publisher may own the editing service, possibly under a different name–or even be married to the editor, as in this case.

-Recommendation of a publisher’s or agent’s own paid editing or assessment services.
+A recommendation from a publisher or agent of their own paid editing or assessment services.

 This is a clear conflict of interest.
 If the agent or publisher can make money from recommending editing or critiques, how can you be sure that the recommendation is in your best interest?
 The Association of American Literary Agents recently updated its Canon of Ethics to address this issue.